blackflux/lambda-rollbar/README.md

 ## Contributions / What is next

-- **More Templates** - Adding additional templates is straight forward and PRs are welcome!
+- **Additional Templates** - Adding more templates is easy and PRs are welcome!
 Sample events can be found [here](http://docs.aws.amazon.com/lambda/latest/dg/eventsources.html).